tpm2-software/tpm2-tools/man/tpm2_policyauthorize.1.md

 # DESCRIPTION

-**tpm2_policyauthorize**(1) Generates a policy_authorize event with the TPM.
-It expects a session to be already established via **tpm2_startauthsession**(1).
-If the input session is a trial session this tool generates a policy digest that associates a signing authority's public key name with the policy being authorized.
-If the input session is real policy session **tpm2_policyauthorize** looks for a verification ticket from the TPM to attest that the TPM has verified the signature on the policy digest.
+**tpm2_policyauthorize** Generates a policy_authorize event with the TPM.
+It expects a session to be already established via **tpm2_startauthsession** and requires extended session support with tpm2-abrmd.
+1. If the input session is a trial session this tool generates a policy digest that associates a signing authority's public key name with the policy being authorized.
+2. If the input session is real policy session **tpm2_policyauthorize** looks for a verification ticket from the TPM to attest that the TPM has verified the signature on the policy digest before authorizing the policy in the policy digest.

 # OPTIONS